Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 Pour Antifreeze in P-Traps and Toilet Bowl

-One of these final steps is pouring antifreeze down your sink drains, P-traps, toilet bowl, and low point drains.
-It will acts as an extra layer of protection, preventing the P-traps from freezing and cracking, thereby safeguarding against leaks and subsequent damage.
+One of these final steps is pouring antifreeze down your sink drains, P-traps, toilet bowl, and low-point drains.
+It will act as an extra layer of protection, preventing the P-traps from freezing and cracking, and safeguarding against leaks and subsequent damage.

 You’ll typically need about one quart of RV antifreeze for each drain, P-trap, and toilet.
 It’s also a good idea to leave a bit of antifreeze in the toilet to maintain the air seal.